Possible delay during April and May 2019

 - What can I do if I cannot get to a library to apply for a bus pass?

 - Who is responsible for the bus pass scheme?

 - Can my carer or companion travel for free too?

-1. When can I apply for an older persons bus pass?
+1. When can I apply for a concessionary bus pass?

-The age eligibility is the same as a woman's pensionable age for both men and women.
-Visit the Gov.uk website to find out when you will be eligible.
-You can also check your age eligibility by using the State Pension Calculator.
-Age of eligibility is gradually changing from 60 to 66.
+- Older persons concessionary bus pass: The eligible age for both men and women is the woman's pensionable age.
+Visit the Gov.uk website to find out when you will be eligible using the State Pension Calculator.
+Age of eligibility is gradually changing from 65 to 66.

 2. How long is my bus pass valid for?

 Usually for five years from the date of issue.
 The expiry date can be found on the bus pass.